chrisonntag/getmeapizzaBot/README.md

 `development`
 `master`

 Fork this repository and make a new feature branch out of development.
 Please try to make the smallest changes possible in your pull requests.
-I'll then merge your changes into development.
+I'll then may merge your changes into development.
+Test your shit before creating a pull request!